The Effects of Diabetes on Your Body

 What are the side effects?

-The risk of stroke for diabetics are four times higher than for someone without diabetes.
+The risk of stroke is four times higher than for someone without diabetes.

-Without treatment, diabetec ketoacidosis can lead to loss of consciousness.
+Without treatment, diabetic ketoacidosis can lead to loss of consciousness.

 Damaged blood vessels in the eyes can cause visual disturbances like floaters.
 If this is left untreated, diabetes can lead to vision loss or blindness.

 You have an increased risk of cataracts and glaucoma if you have diabetes.
 Your risk is higher compared to people who don’t have diabetes.